 AllerGenis’ researchers are developing a pipeline of assays across a broad array of food allergens.
-Founded on the epitope mapping research of Hugh Sampson, MD, of the Jaffe Food Allergy Institute of the Icahn School of Medicine at Mount Sinai, our diagnostic technology subdivides allergenic proteins into smaller peptides, called epitopes, and measures the reactivity of a patient’s IgE and/or IgG4 to these epitopes.
-The test is a high-throughput assay using a bead-based immunoassay platform to analyze IgE/IgG4 reactivity to discrete food allergen epitopes from only a few microliters of patient serum in a clinical lab setting in 2-3 hours.
+Founded on the epitope mapping research of Hugh Sampson, MD, of the Jaffe Food Allergy Institute of the Icahn School of Medicine at Mount Sinai, our diagnostic technology subdivides allergenic proteins into smaller peptides, called epitopes, and measures the reactivity of a patient’s IgE to these epitopes.
+The platform uses a high-throughput, bead-based epitope assay (BBEA) to analyze IgE reactivity to discrete food allergen epitopes from only a few microliters of patient plasma in a CLIA certified, clinical lab setting.

 The AllerGenis high throughput multiplex Luminex bead based epitope assay (BBEA) enables clear quantification and the screening of samples and epitopes with smaller volumes of plasma.

 The epitope platform is the only diagnostic platform validated against oral food challenge, the gold standard for allergy diagnostics.

 Blood-based epitope mapping is performed without the risk of triggering an allergic reaction and may lessen patient anxiety.